Skip to Content

 Learn more about this neighbourhood.

-*Please note that this profile is based on data from the 2011 Census.*
+*Please note that this profile is based on data from the 2022 Census.*

-Download a printer friendly version of this profile (pdf)
+Download a printer-friendly version of this profile here

-North Maryhill and Summerston has a population of 3,887 children and young people (aged 0-24 years).
+North Maryhill and Summerston has a population of 3,706 children and young people (aged 0–24 years).

 North Maryhill and Summerston - Picture

-Neighbourhood Comparisons with Glasgow
+Neighbourhood comparisons with Glasgow

-Neighbourhood Trends
+Neighbourhood trends

-North Maryhill and Summerston - Pop
+17cyp_Age-and-Live-birth-plot-in-North Maryhill and Summerston

-North Maryhill and Summerston - Bar chart
+17cyp_Breastfeeding-and-indicator-plot-in-North Maryhill and Summerston

 Notes

-3. All count figures of less than 5 (denoted as ‘< 5’) have been suppressed to avoid any potential identification.
+2. All count figures of less than five (denoted as *) have been suppressed to avoid any potential identification.